davidkhala/power/bi/README.md

 # Caveats
-- no realtime: 8 refreshes daily.
-If the semantic model resides on a Premium capacity, it can schedule up to 48 refreshes per day
+- 8 refreshes daily for Shared capacities.
+If Premium capacity, it can schedule up to 48 refreshes per day
+  - including refreshes executed by using scheduled refresh or refresh now